-Marcus Smith's rapid rise shows no signs of slowing down - it took the talented fly-half barely a year to go from captaining Brighton College in an unbeaten season to being involved in Eddie Jones' senior England squads.
+Marcus Smith's rapid rise shows no signs of slowing down – it took barely a year for him to go from captaining Brighton College in an unbeaten season to involvement in the senior England squad.

-Having led England in the U18 International Festival in Wales in April 2016, Smith won four caps at that level and, ten days after his 18th birthday in February 2017, shared in the national U20 team’s 46-0 win over Italy in Darlington in February 2017, just ten days after his 18th birthday.
+Having led England in the U18 International Festival in April 2016, Marcus shared in the national U20 team’s 46-0 win over Italy in Darlington in February 2017, just ten days after his 18th birthday.

-He became the second-youngest Aviva Premiership debutant in history, behind fellow No.10 George Ford, when making his Harlequins debut against London Irish aged 18 years and 200 days in September 2017 and was named as an apprentice in the England party for the Old Mutual Wealth series that autumn.
+Marcus became the second-youngest Premiership debutant in history, behind George Ford, when making his Harlequins bow against London Irish aged 18 years and 200 days in September 2017.

-He has two younger brothers Luc and Tomas and his top holiday venue is the Philippines.
-His foodie favourite is spaghetti carbonara while Great Escape, Peaky Blinders and Prison Break are his top ranking film and TV shows.
-FIFA leads the way in the video game list of someone who regards himself as ‘chilled, ambitious and cheeky’.
+He has two younger brothers, Luc and Tomas, and his top holiday venue is the Philippines.
+His foodie favourite is spaghetti carbonara, while Great Escape is his top film

 28 points – 2T, 9C